L10 Web Stats Reporter 3.15

 What do I get if I hire you to prepare my images for digital jurying?

-I have an open invitation for any artist to come to my home and sit with me as I work on their images.
+I have an open invitation for any artist to come to my home and sit with me as I work on their images or photograph their artwork.
 That way you can have your images prepared, uploaded and complete your show applications before leaving.

 I can also prepare color corrected images for any other use, like postcards, brochures, posters, your web site or PowerPoint presentations.